georchestra/georchestra/mapfishapp/README.md

 This mode is useful for **demo** or **development** purposes.

-The *first* time, you need to previously compile mapfishapp and all its dependencies
+The *first* time, you need to previously compile mapfishapp and all its dependencies.
+From the project root:

-    $ ./mvn -Dmaven.test.skip=true -Ptemplate -P-all,mapfishapp install;
+    $ ./mvn -Dmaven.test.skip=true -Ptemplate -P-all,mapfishapp install

-then, each time you want to test a change in the configuration or the mapfishapp module:
+Once this is done, running mapfishapp is pretty simple with Jetty:

+    $ cd mapfishapp
+    $ ../mvn -Ptemplate jetty:run

+Point your browser to [http://localhost:8080/mapfishapp/?noheader=true](http://localhost:8080/mapfishapp/?noheader=true)

+Please note that if you make changes to your configuration, you have to run this command again:

     $ cd config
     $ ../mvn -Ptemplate install
-    $ cd ../mapfishapp
-    $ ../mvn -Ptemplate jetty:run

-Point your browser to [http://localhost:8080/mapfishapp/?noheader=true](http://localhost:8080/mapfishapp/?noheader=true)
+... where ```template``` might be replaced by the name of your configuration profile.

 **Want to trick the viewer into thinking you're logged in ?**